Aliases for VAMP1 Gene

 VAMP1 (Vesicle Associated Membrane Protein 1) is a Protein Coding gene.
-Diseases associated with VAMP1 include Spastic Ataxia 1, Autosomal Dominant and Presynaptic Congenital Myasthenic Syndromes.
-Among its related pathways are Uptake and actions of bacterial toxins and Sertoli-Sertoli Cell Junction Dynamics.
+Diseases associated with VAMP1 include Spastic Ataxia 1, Autosomal Dominant and Myasthenic Syndrome, Congenital, 25, Presynaptic.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Nicotine Pathway (Dopaminergic Neuron), Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include SNARE binding and SNAP receptor activity.
-An important paralog of this gene is VAMP2.
+An important paralog of this gene is ENSG00000263620.

 Involved in the targeting and/or fusion of transport vesicles to their target membrane.